hitblast/hitblast.github.io/content/blog/rust-caching-gh-actions.md

 - The first dependency here ensures that the compile-time artifacts such as registry, build artifacts and other jargon are properly cached.
 - The second dependency is specifically for `sccache`.
 Remember how I said we'll use an arbitrary environment variable to enable wrapping with `sccache`?
 Well here it is.

-The reason why I've used `Swatinem/rust-cache@v2` for caching registries instead of manually storing it in my previous workflow is because its much more convenient to save and restore keys using static names based on the workflow instead of hashes, and this dependency does that without fuzz.
+The reason why I've used `Swatinem/rust-cache@v2` for caching registries instead of manually storing it in my previous workflow is because it's much more convenient to save and restore keys using static names based on the workflow instead of hashes, and this dependency does that without fuzz.

 As a dummy pipeline, we'll go ahead and put this in the section I specified.